Nick Cannon: Health and illnesses

+In November 2024, Cannon revealed he had been "clinically diagnosed" with narcissistic personality disorder, saying "I need help".

 Relationships and children

-In 2007, Cannon was engaged to model Selita Ebanks.
+In February 2007, Cannon met model Selita Ebanks.
+The couple got engaged with a public proposal at Times Square in May of the same year, but broke off the engagement by October.

 Cannon married singer-songwriter Mariah Carey on April 30, 2008, at her private estate on Windermere Island in the Bahamas.
 On April 30, 2011, Carey gave birth to fraternal twins.
 After six years of marriage, the couple separated and Cannon filed for divorce in December 2014.
 Their divorce was finalized in 2016.

-From 2020 onwards, Cannon attracted significant media attention for fathering a large number of children with multiple partners.

 He has three children with model Brittany Bell: a son (born February 2017), a daughter (born December 2020) and another son (born September 2022).

 Cannon and model Alyssa Scott have a son (born June 2021) who died of brain cancer at five months old, and a daughter (born December 2022).
+Cannon said he briefly experimented with celibacy in late 2021, during a bout with depression following the death of his son.

 With Abby De La Rosa, he has twin sons (born June 2021) and a daughter (born November 2022).

-After the death of his son, Cannon briefly pursued celibacy in late 2021.
-Model Bre Tiesi gave birth to their son in June 2022.
+Model and real estate agent Bre Tiesi gave birth to their son in June 2022.

 In September 2022, model LaNisha Cole gave birth to their daughter.

 Activism

-In 2011, Cannon filmed a public service announcement for Do Something encouraging teens to find a cause about which they are passionate and take action in their communities.
+In 2011, Cannon filmed a public service announcement for DoSomething encouraging teens to find a cause about which they are passionate and take action in their communities.
 Since 2011, Cannon has served as the celebrity spokesperson for the National Association of Letter Carriers' annual national food drive, which is held throughout the United States on the second Saturday in May.